Last Updated on March 9, 2025

 110 miles (166 km) 2½ hours

-If you’re interested in Yeats, ask at the church for directions to Lissadell House and Gardens, where it’s said the poet received much of his inspiration.
+If you’re interested in Yeats, ask at the church for directions to Lissadell House and Gardens, where the poet is said to have received much of his inspiration.
 It’s only about a 10-minute ride along the shore of the bay.

 Afterward, continue along the scenic N15 coastal road to Donegal, about a 45-minute drive from Drumcliff.

-Tucked away up in the northwest corner of Ireland, County Donegal doesn’t attract much attention.
-That’s one of the reasons I like it so much – it’s beautiful and green and without the crowds.
+Tucked away in the northwest corner of Ireland, County Donegal doesn’t attract much attention.
+That’s one of the reasons I like it so much—it’s beautiful, green, and without the crowds.

 There’s not a lot to see in Donegal town, and travelers mainly use it as a base for exploring the surrounding Donegal countryside.